tranhelen/tranhelen/_posts/2017-01-30-managinggrowth.md

 Designers participate in:

 **Fresh Eyes;** a group of Designers they see weekly for presentation and feedback.
-The designers are re-assigned to new groups per quarter and each group has a mixture of designers from different departments so they can get more varied feedback.
+The designers are re-assigned to new groups per quarter and each group has a mixture of designers from different departments so they can get a variety of feedback.

 **Product Round-table;** our weekly sync-up amongst the Product Designers.
 This is a mixture of showcases we run on our team as part of the feedback cycle for other team activities or to ensure everyone is aware of _what's going on_.